kudobuilder/kudo/keps/0021-kudo-upgrade.md

   - Each prereq validates the current installed state, and verifies that it can install/update the current state to the expected state
   - Prereqs that are deleted in newer versions need to stay in the list of prerequisites

-We may arrive at a point where we need to implement custom migration logic between KUDO versions, but so far this would mean a lot of implementation effort without a defined use case.
+We may arrive at a point where we need to implement custom migration logic for the prerequisites between KUDO versions.
+These can be implemented with the migration framework.

 ### KUDO Manager
 Expected update frequency: High